RoadieHQ/marketing-site/content/docs/scaffolder/json-jsonata-transform/index.md

 metadata:
   name: json-jsonata-transform
   title: JSONata transformation
-  description: An example to showcase how to use the `roadiehq:utils:jsonata:json:transform` action to transform  JSON file
+  description: An example to showcase how to use the `roadiehq:utils:jsonata:json:transform` action to transform a JSON file
 spec:
   owner: group:default/engineering
   type: service